mode/mode_results_python/README.md

 4. Run this script the first time using
     `python pdf.py -org={{organization_username}} -reporttoken={{report_token}}`
     You will receive an error stating no querytoken was provide but querytokens will be printed above the error with it's SQL to help you choose the correct token.
-4. Once you've selected a token, run the script using
+4. Once you've selected a querytoken, run the script using

     `python pdf.py -org={{organization_username}} -reporttoken={{report_token}} -querytoken={{query_token}}`